Znsored/distributed-face-detection/README.md

 Steps

 1. Pull repo and open terminal in the project directory
+2. Change the ip address in .env file to the ip address manager node
-2. Build Docker image with the command: docker build -t node:1.0 .
+3. Build Docker image with the command:
+ `docker build -t node:1.0 .`
-3. Create a container using the create image: docker run --name worker1 -d -p 5554:5554 -p 5556:5556 node:1.0
+5. Create a container using the create image: `docker run --name worker1 -d -p 5554:5554 -p 5556:5556 node:1.0`